Fauldowe History, Family Crest & Coats of Arms

 Early Origins of the Fauldowe family

 The surname Fauldowe was first found in Staffordshire where they held a family seat as Lords of the Manor of Fauld.
 Conjecturally they are descended from Hubert and Robert of Fauld, father and son Norman nobles, who held their lands at the time of the taking of the Domesday Book survey in 1086 from Henry de Ferrers.

 Early History of the Fauldowe family

 This web page shows only a small excerpt of our Fauldowe research.
-Another 165 words (12 lines of text) covering the years 1438, 1536, 1684, 1734, 1633 and 1690 are included under the topic Early Fauldowe History in all our PDF Extended History products and printed products wherever possible.
+Another 165 words (12 lines of text) covering the years 1438, 1536, 1684, 1734, 1633, 1690, 1673 and 1684 are included under the topic Early Fauldowe History in all our PDF Extended History products and printed products wherever possible.

 Fauldowe Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Fauld, Faulds, Faldow, Faldo, Faldoe, Fauldo, Fauldow, Fauldhouse, Falder, Fauls, Fawles and many more.

 Early Notables of the Fauldowe family (pre 1700)

 Another 41 words (3 lines of text) are included under the topic Early Fauldowe Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Fauldowe family to the New World and Oceana
+Migration of the Fauldowe family

-.
+Because of this political and religious unrest within English society, many people decided to immigrate to the colonies.
+Families left for Ireland, North America, and Australia in enormous numbers, traveling at high cost in extremely inhospitable conditions.
+The New World in particular was a desirable destination, but the long voyage caused many to arrive sick and starving.
+Those who made it, though, were welcomed by opportunities far greater than they had known at home in England.
 Many of these families went on to make important contributions to the emerging nations of Canada and the United States.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Fauldowe or a variant listed above: Bartholomew Faldoe who settled in Massachusetts in 1635.